As of album 35 (2013) drawings by Didier Conrad and text by Jean-Yves Ferri.

 Writer: René Goscinny (1926-1977)

-René Goscinny was born in Paris and moved after 2 years to Argentina.
-He spent his school time in the French school in Buenos Aires.
-When he was 17 his father died and he had to find a job.
-He became an assistant bookkeeper, definitely not what he dreamed of.
-In 1945 he moved to New York - USA, where he worked for 3 years for an import and export firm.
-After that he finally found a job in an art studio.
-Here he met artists like Harvey Kurtzman, Will Elder and John Severin who later founded the satirical magazine 'MAD'.
-Here he also met two Belgian artists: JiJé and Morris (Morris was the one who made the Lucky Luke comics).
-Morris asked Goscinny to be his scenario writer for Lucky Luke.
-Goscinny accepted this job but was also interested in drawing.
-He draw his own hero called Dick Dicks but had to admit he was better in writing, especially writing with humor.
-He went back to Europe in 1951, and at the news agency 'World Press' he met Albert Uderzo for the first time.
-Their cooperation resulted in several series like: Pistolet, Luc Junior, Benjamin and Benjamine, Bill Blanchart and Ompa-Pa.
-Ompa-Pa was published in the magazine 'Kuifje' and again Goscinny met other famous artists like Franquin, Berck, Tibet, De Moor, Attanasio, Mancherot and many more.
-For many of them he was their scenario writer.
+René Goscinny was born in Paris but moved to Argentina when he was two years old.
+He attended the French school in Buenos Aires during his school years.
+At the age of 17, following the death of his father, he had to find work and became an assistant bookkeeper, a job far from his aspirations.
+In 1945, he relocated to New York, USA, where he worked for three years at an import and export firm.
+Eventually, he found a position at an art studio, where he met artists such as Harvey Kurtzman, Will Elder, and John Severin, who later founded the satirical magazine 'MAD'.
+During this time, he also encountered Belgian artists JiJé and Morris, the creator of the Lucky Luke comics.
+Morris invited Goscinny to be his scriptwriter for Lucky Luke.
+Although Goscinny accepted the job, he was also passionate about drawing and created his own character, Dick Dicks.
+However, he soon realized that his true talent lay in writing, particularly humorous writing.
+In 1951, Goscinny returned to Europe and joined the news agency 'World Press,' where he met Albert Uderzo.
+Their collaboration led to the creation of several series, including Pistolet, Luc Junior, Benjamin and Benjamine, Bill Blanchart, and Ompa-Pa.
+Ompa-Pa was published in the magazine 'Kuifje,' where Goscinny met other renowned artists like Franquin, Berck, Tibet, De Moor, Attanasio, Mancherot, and many others.
+He served as a scriptwriter for many of them.

-In 1959 Goscinny, Uderzo and Jean-Michel Charlier founded a new comic magazine: Pilote.
-From the beginning Pilote was a big success.
-After troubles with finances, finding good employees and with the distribution of the magazine Georges Dargaud the representative in France of the magazine Kuifje, took over the magazine Pilote.
-Until his death in 1977 Goscinny was editor-in-chief of Pilote and wrote many humorous scenarios.
+In 1959, Goscinny, Uderzo, and Jean-Michel Charlier founded a new comic magazine called Pilote.
+From the beginning, Pilote was a big success.
+After facing financial difficulties, challenges in finding good employees, and issues with distributing the magazine, Georges Dargaud, the representative in France for the magazine 'Kuifje,' took over Pilote.
+Until his death in 1977, Goscinny served as the editor-in-chief of Pilote and wrote many humorous scripts.

 Uderzo in 1998